August 11, 2017

 As a word of final advice, In Hollywood, they say that “casting is everything.”
 When you cast the movie right, everything seems to fall into place.
 So what advice should you follow when it comes to casting the right director for your project?
 I would approach this the same way you might if you could choose who would sit next to you on a long transatlantic flight.
 You would want someone personable and respectful.
 You want someone who listens and really engages you in balanced conversation.
 You’d want someone who was a good communicator but also someone who was not self-absorbed, egotistical or annoying.
 In these sorts of things, where you are going to be working alongside someone on a project important to you and your clients, it is always a good idea to hire someone who puts you at ease and gives you a feeling of being trustworthy and considerate.
 In short, you want someone with a great portfolio of work who also has good people skills.

 It is said, you never really know someone unless you’ve had the chance to travel with them.
-By evaluating the preliminary interactions you have with potential directors, and trusting your gut, you can find an effective and enjoyable collaborator for all the phases of your creative journey together.
+By evaluating the preliminary interactions you have with potential directors, and trusting your gut, you can decide which of your candidates deserves further research and investigation.
+One of my colleagues, a highly respected music producer, reminds me (see comments below) that the gut check is no substitute for thorough research.
+By doing your homework you will find an effective and enjoyable collaborator for all the phases of your creative journey together.

 Tom Ball lives in Boston and is a six time Emmy Award-winning producer and director who runs TELOS Productions which is widely recognized for artistically driven expert storytelling in documentary and commercial projects.